yergunes/notification-box/README.md

 <li>Wordpress Notifications (new comments and updates)</li>
 </ul>
 (Facebook is still buggy...)

-(Wordpress feature currently not work at all websites.
+(Wordpress features currently not working at all websites.
 But you should try.)

 ![Alt text](http://i59.tinypic.com/qq6ba1.png "Notification Box")